pitsolu/pkg-do/README.md

 ```sh
 ./console -l
 ```

-There are 2 sets of commands available in `strukt-do` as listed below:
+Commands available in `strukt/do` as listed below:

 ```sh
 Strukt